gertjana/Loraley/README.md

   - start all with `bin/loraley conf/specific.conf`

  to do
+  - fool prove packet conversion (f.i. handle encrypted messages)
   - gateway status support (Storage+API)
   - duplication detection (packets can come from multiple gateways)
   - lifecycle management (remove old/stale data)
   - location awareness (should boston data appear on an amsterdam server?)
+  - subscribe to events (allow clients to get notified when data from a certain device arrives)